aew2sbee/zenn/books/github-foundations/draft.md

 1. [ ] You can only pin public repositories, not private ones.
 1. [ ] Pinning an item deletes it from your repository list.

-### Which advanced search operator combination would you use to find public repositories with more than 100 stars that mention &#39;docker&#39; in their name?
+### Which advanced search operator combination would you use to find public repositories with more than 100 stars that mention 'docker' in their name?

 &gt; **More info**: [Searching repositories](https://docs.github.com/en/search-github/searching-on-github/searching-for-repositories)

 1. [x] `in:name docker stars:&gt;100 is:public`
         &gt; **Correct**.
-This will find all public repositories that have &#39;docker&#39; in their name and more than 100 stars.
+This will find all public repositories that have 'docker' in their name and more than 100 stars.
 1. [ ] `docker in:description stars:&lt;100 is:public`
 1. [ ] `is:public name:docker stars:100`
         &gt; This is missing the range operator (`&gt;`) for stars, and `name:docker` is not a valid syntax.